Jamesyps/pixyll/_posts/2015-05-25-out-in-the-open.md

 ### Do please, step inside.

 Since considering moving into the open I have found a new drive to better myself.
-Testing, a concept I had always meant to get around to suddenly became a top priority.
-Opening up an open source project without tests?
+Testing, a concept I had always meant to get around to, suddenly became a top priority.
+Publishing an open source project without tests?
 Even if they aren't quite as good as they should be to not do any would be to turn up to a dinner party in your underwear - yes, everyone can see everything but they sure won't like it.

 I have spent hours on things I would not normally spend on.
-Writing documentation, making sure the setup process is not a quagmire of config editing and even enabling options so others can easily create their own experiences typically becomes an afterthought - but soon became a top priority as the projects having taken shape.
+Writing documentation, making sure the setup process is not a quagmire of config editing and even enabling options so others can easily create their own experiences, usually an afterthought - but soon became a top priority as the project has taken shape.

 ![Photoplacer](/images/photoplacer.png)